polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/frame.md

 title: Framework for Runtime Aggregation of Modularised Entities
 ---

-The Framework for Runtime Aggregation of Modularised Entities (FRAME) is a collection of prebuilt runtime pallets and support libraries which simplify development of a Substrate runtime.
+The Framework for Runtime Aggregation of Modularised Entities (FRAME) is a collection of prebuilt pallets and support libraries which simplify development of a Substrate runtime.

 ## Overview